 It is well known that plants in poorly drained soils are more susceptible to winterkilling than specimens of the same kinds growing in well drained places.
 Plants located in hollows or “frost pockets” are much more likely to be damaged than those planted where there is free air drainage.
-Selection of favorable planting sites is important as a protection against damage by cold.
+Selection of favorable planting sites is important as a protection against damage by the cold.

-Importance of Fall Watering.
 Trees and shrubs, particularly evergreen kinds, are less likely to suffer winter damage if the soil in which they grow is kept moist throughout the autumn.
 If this is done, their tissues go into the winter well supplied with moisture and they are better able to withstand the dehydrating effects of sun and wind when the ground is so cold that it is difficult or impossible for them to absorb adequate supplies of needed moisture.

 If fall rains are inadequate, evergreen shrubs should be soaked thoroughly each fall before the soil freezes.
 A mulch of leaves or coarse compost applied immediately after the final watering is beneficial in cold climates.

-Anti transpirants.
 Where severe winters prevail much damage may be done to trees and shrubs, especially to evergreen kinds, by dehydration caused by their above ground parts being exposed to the drying effects of sun and wind at times when their roots are in frozen soil or in ground so cold that absorption of moisture is prevented or retarded.

-Anti transpirants are of especial value when used on evergreens growing in exposed locations and for use on specimens that have recently been transplanted.
+Antitranspirants are of especial value when used on evergreens growing in exposed locations and for use on specimens that have recently been transplanted.

-Mulching for Winter Protection.
 Very fine protection against cold is provided if an insulating layer of more or less loose material is spread over the surface of ground occupied by the roots of many plants.
 Such a layer either may prevent the underground portions of the plants from freezing or may simply prevent the ground from freezing as deeply as it otherwise would.
-In the latter case, at least some of the roots are likely to be in unfrozen soil and, if the plant is evergreen, it may still absorb at least some moisture to compensate for that lost from the aboveground foliage.
+In the latter case, at least some of the roots are likely to be in unfrozen soil and, if the plant is evergreen, it may still absorb at least some moisture to compensate for that loss from the aboveground foliage.

 Winter mulching is really resorting to Nature’s way of protecting plants.
 When leaves fall they are blown among shrubs and other perennial plants.
 Before they decay and return plant food to the soil, they serve as a protection for roots and other below ground parts by keeping a more even temperature in the soil over which they lie.
 Many gardeners, instead of taking a lesson from Nature, are inclined to neatness and artificiality and so rake up these leaves in fall.
 This is not always good practice.
 If it is done, in many areas it is desirable to replace them with a winter mulch.

-Larger shrubs and evergreens benefit greatly from having the soil covered with a 3-6 in. layer of half rotted compost, loose, strawy manure, half rotted leaves or any other appropriate mulch material that remains fairly loose and does not pack down and exclude air.
+Larger shrubs and evergreens benefit greatly from having the soil covered with a 3-6 in. layer of half-rotted compost, loose, strawy manure, half-rotted leaves, or any other appropriate mulch material that remains fairly loose and does not pack down and exclude air.

-Winter Covering.
 In part, this term is interchangeable with winter mulching, but not wholly so.
 Winter covering includes the various types of protection that cover the tops, the above ground portions, of plants.
 Winter covering is normally removed with the coming of spring; winter mulches are often left in position to decay gradually and form nourishment for the plants, or are forked into the ground to decay beneath the surface.